spaceml-org/DTACSNet/README.md

 ## Citation

-If you find this work useful for your research, please consider citing:
+If you find this work useful for your research, please consider citing [our work](https://ieeexplore.ieee.org/document/10716772):

 ```bibtex
 @ARTICLE{10716772,